 Read review: Britax B-Agile 3

-The UPPAbaby Vista is a fantastic high-end choice we would recommend for parents that want a little more of everything without a concern for price.
-It won a Top Pick award in our Full-Size Stroller Review and an Editors' Choice award in our Double Review as it can easily grow with your family and carry up to three children.
+The UPPAbaby Vista is a fantastic high-end choice we recommend for parents that want a little more of everything and aren't worried about the additional cost that comes with it.
+The Vista won a Top Pick award in our Full-Size Review and an Editors' Choice award in our Double Review as it can easily grow with your family carrying up to three children.
 The Vista is sleek looking, easy to use, and made with quality parts and construction.
 This product has a variety of seating configurations and includes a toddler seat and bassinet in the purchase price.
-The Vista can accommodate up to 2 toddler seats, 2 infant car seats (seats and adapters purchased separately), and 2 bassinets, or any combination of 2 seat styles, either facing forward or back toward the parent.
-In comparison to other high-end competitors, it delivers with high functionality, a lower price tag, and usually lower in weight.
+The Vista can accommodate up to two toddler seats, two infant car seats (seats and adapters purchased separately), and two bassinets, or any combination of two seat styles, either facing forward or back toward the parent.
+In comparison to other high-end competitors, the Vista delivers with high functionality, a lower price tag, and usually lower weight.
 For its size, the Vista moves well and we think parents will enjoy its adjustable handlebar and giant under seat storage bin.
-And, if the price tag is not in your wheelhouse or a double option isn't a requirement, have no fear!
-In this case, the less spendy and much smaller and lighter UPPAbaby Cruz may be a better fit.

 Read review: UPPAbaby Vista